Race certified by Finishers: event approved by the organizer

 Races for everyone 🏃♂️

-With three trails, two hikes, and four kids/junior courses, the Trail in Côte-Rôtie leaves no one at the start line.
-Accessible to all ages and levels, the races offer the advantage of running in an exceptional setting 🖼️.
+With three trail races, two hikes and four children/junior courses, the Trail in Côte-Rôtie leaves no one at the starting line.
+Accessible to all ages and all levels, all the events offered have the advantage of running in an exceptional setting 🖼️.
+What’s more, you even have the chance to share the 46 km distance!
+A great moment of togetherness ahead 🤪.

-Of course, we couldn't miss this argument.
+Of course, we couldn’t miss this argument.
 How could we? 🙈 Wine is THE central theme of this competition.
-Between tasting sessions, cellar visits, and races through the vineyards, there's a wide variety of activities.
-Winemakers, growers, oenologists, sommeliers, and wine merchants will be on hand to refine the thirsty athletes' palates 🍷.
+Between tasting sessions, cellar visits and runs through the vineyards, the choice of activities is varied.
+Winegrowers, growers, oenologists, sommeliers and wine merchants will take turns refining the thirsty athletes’ palates 🍷.

 … and gastronomy 🍽

-It's impossible to drink without eating, isn't it? 😋 It's supposed to be the recipe for good health.
-The organizers, being very thoughtful, have it all planned.
-So, how about discovering the best products from the territory of the region?
-A preview that might just make you want to renew the experience by coming to the Ampuis market next January ❄️.
+Impossible to drink without eating, right? 😋 That’s the recipe for good health, or so they say.
+The organizers, very forward-thinking, have planned everything.
+So, how about coming to discover the best products of the region?
+A little taste that will surely make you want to repeat the experience by coming to the Ampuis market next January ❄️.

-Are you passionate about history, the Roman Empire, or architecture? 👩🏫 Then take a tour of Vienne before or after your race.
+Are you a history buff—into the Roman Empire or architecture? 👩🏫 Then take a trip to Vienne before or after your race.
 Located 15 minutes by car from Ampuis, Vienne is an ancient Gallic and Roman city.
-It boasts an immense ancient and medieval heritage that can be revealed through a promising visit.
+Today it boasts an immense ancient and medieval heritage that can be revealed during a promising visit.

-Photography enthusiasts will be on cloud nine since the hikes and trails, which start in the afternoon, are likely to end in the early evening.
-So, would you like to go home with the breathtaking view of a sunset over the vineyards and the Pilat massif? ☀️
+Photography lovers will be in heaven since the hikes and trail races, which start in the afternoon, are very likely to finish in the early evening.
+So, how about heading home with the breathtaking view of a sunset over vineyards and the Pilat massif? ☀️

 A distance for every taste